omospaddy/alx-pre_course/README.md

-Good to reach this stage an going further
+Good to reach this stage am going further